Doctor Tanya Notley

-My ongoing research projects with human rights and social change organisations are focused on: translation and activism, mapping emotion and experience, the use of evidence in human rights, and designing communication initiatives for social impact.
-I'm also collaborating on an Australian Research Council funded Discovery project about data centers, labour and territory (with a team led by Brett Neilsen and Ned Rossiter) and on a project focused on assessing digital capacities, funded by Google Australia (with a team led by Associate Proffesor Amanda Third).
+My ongoing research projects are focused on: virtual reality and education, translation and activism, the digital mapping of emotions, the use of evidence in human rights, and designing communication initiatives for social impact.
+I am also currently collaborating on an Australian Research Council funded Discovery project about data centers, labour and territory (with Brett Neilsen and Ned Rossiter).

-I am employed as a Lecturer in Internet Studies and Digital Media in the School of Humanities and Communication Arts at Western Sydney University and she is a Senior Researcher with both the Institute for Culture and Society and the Digital Humanities Research Group.
-I am also a Research Adviser for the Tactical Technology Collective, an organisation dedicated to the use of information in rights advocacy and a Project Advisory Board member for ‘Rights of the Child in the Digital Age Project’ led by the Young and Well Cooperative Research Center, the Berkman Center for Internet and Society and UNICEF.
+I am employed as a Senior Lecturer in Internet Studies and Digital Media in the School of Humanities and Communication Arts at Western Sydney University and she is a Senior Researcher with both the Institute for Culture and Society and the Digital Humanities Research Group.
+I am a Research Adviser for the Tactical Technology Collective and a Project Advisory Board member for ‘Rights of the Child in the Digital Age Project’ led by the Young and Well Cooperative Research Center, the Berkman Center for Internet and Society and UNICEF.
 I am a Visiting Senior Research Fellow at the School of Arts & Humanities, Kings College London (2016-2019).

 Publications are available here.